Complete Guide What to visit Berlengas

 Berlenga Trail

-This is a longer trail (3 km one way) and goes to the most southwestern point of the island.
-On this route, you will pass the lighthouse and São João Baptista Fort.
+This is a longer trail (3 km / 1.9 mi one way) and takes you to the southwesternmost point of the island.
+Along the route, you’ll pass the lighthouse and São João Baptista Fort.

-💡 EXTRA TIP: The trails are well-defined and, although in some situations there may seem to be other possible routes, we must respect the signs and not go beyond the marked trails.
-It is also important to mention that to make the trail more comfortable, you should NOT bring slippers to these trails.
+💡 EXTRA TIP: The trails are well-marked and, although in some places it may seem like there are other possible routes, it is important to respect the signs and stay on the marked trails.
+Also, to make the hike more comfortable, I strongly recommend wearing proper shoes rather than flip-flops.

 Caves Tours

-Furado Grande Cave is probably the best known, being 70 meters long, but there are also others such as the Cova do Sonho Cave and Furado Pequeno Cave.
+Furado Grande Cave is probably the best known, stretching for 70 meters (230 ft), but there are also others worth exploring, such as the Cova do Sonho Cave and Furado Pequeno Cave.

 Sea Activities

-The seawater colour and the importance of nature in this place make it an excellent place to practice some activities like diving, snorkelling, canoeing or paddleboarding.
-If you are interested in any of these activities, you can request more information from the boat operators located in Peniche harbour.
+If you are interested in any of these activities, you can request more information from the boat operators in Peniche harbor.

 Fauna and Flora